Gordon Buttrey

-Gordon Roy "Gord" Buttrey (March 17, 1926 – January 3, 2012) was a Canadian professional ice hockey right wing who played ten games in the National Hockey League with the Chicago Black Hawks during the 1943–44 season.
+Gordon Roy Buttrey (March 17, 1926 – January 3, 2012) was a Canadian professional ice hockey right wing who played ten games in the National Hockey League with the Chicago Black Hawks during the 1943–44 season.
 He was traded with Hec Highton and cash to bring goalie Mike Karakas back to Chicago.
 Buttrey spent most of his career, which lasted from 1943 to 1956, in the minor leagues.
-He was born in Regina, Saskatchewan and died in Edmonton, Alberta.
+He was born in Regina, Saskatchewan, but grew up in Edmonton, Alberta.